ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 If a response contains both the `Retry-After` and the `RateLimit-Reset` header fields, the value of `RateLimit-Reset` MUST be consistent with the one of `Retry-After`.

-When using a quota policy involving more than one time-window, the server MUST reply with the `RateLimit` headers related to the window with the lower `RateLimit-Remaining` values.
+When using a policy involving more than one `time-window`, the server MUST reply with the `RateLimit` headers related to the window with the lower `RateLimit-Remaining` values.